-Attempting to run old film through a projector may result in irreparable damage to the images.
-To protect the originals, make showing them convenient, allow for easily making multiple copies, and to facilitate editing on your computer, we recommend that you transfer your films to DVDs or digital files.
+Attempting to run old film or videotapes through a projector or VCR may result in irreparable damage to the images.
+To protect the originals, make showing them convenient, allow for easily making multiple copies, and to facilitate editing on your computer, we recommend that you transfer your films and videotapes to DVD, Blu-ray or digital files.
 Northeast Historic Film is a moving image archives; we have years of training and experience in the proper ways to handle and care for moving image materials.
-We also offer video-to-video transfers, digitizing, and film assessment and repair.
+We also offer film assessment and repair.

 Without special storage conditions all motion picture and still photographic film, magnetic and other media are subject to deterioration.
 To protect our collections, NHF built our own three-story temperature and humidity-controlled cold storage vault building.
 We offer space on a rental basis to universities, archives, businesses, nonprofit organizations, and individuals.